Last Updated on

 Final Thoughts

-Decision fatigue is a real phenomenon that can deplete energy levels and increase stress.
-It can affect anyone who has to make decisions, whether they are minor or major ones.
+Decision fatigue is a real phenomenon that can deplete energy levels and raise stress.
+It affects everyone—from top executives to busy parents—whenever the sheer volume or complexity of decisions outstrips mental resources.

 Reference